 AI ARCHITECTURE

+AI is not a feature.
 It is a systemic risk with value creation potential—both at the same time.
-And that is precisely why so many projects fail.

-- But because of the thinking behind it.
+Not because of the model.
+Not because of the API.
+But because of the (missing?) thinking behind it.

 WHY AI PROJECTS REALLY FAIL

-The figures are unpleasant – and clear:
+The figures are unpleasant:

 - Up to 95% of all GenAI pilots do not reach production (MIT, 2025).